 The Postgraduate Fellowship in Refugee and Migrant Health (PGF) is a 13-week medical capacity building and training programme specifically designed to help local doctors working in humanitarian settings to improve their clinical practice.
 It targets those who have not worked in similar settings previously, or have not received specialised training to meet the specific healthcare needs of a migrant/refugee population.The PGF started in November 2017 in Bangladesh in response to the ongoing Rohingya crisis, and we have been working hard to grow and improve the programme to date.
 We aim to roll out the PGF in other countries from 2020 onward.
 To find out more or if you are interested in bringing the PGF to your community or area, please get in touch.

-In 2018/19, Doctors Worldwide trained approximately 96 local Bangladeshi doctors working within the Rohingya camps & host communities, with 24 doctors already trained between July 2018 – October 2018, and another 24 doctors trained until March 2019.
+In 2018/19, Doctors Worldwide trained approximately 99 local Bangladeshi doctors over 4 Cohorts working within the Rohingya camps and host communities

 The teaching incorporates a wide range of methodologies including: